frederic-perez/AmE-dictionary/dictionary.md

 __sizzling__ :two: :shit: _The sizzling singer._
 __skag__
 __skate__ _v_ :two::shit:
-__skeet__ :three: A shooting sport in which a clay target is thrown from a trap to simulate the flight of a bird. _Skeet shooter._ :es: tiro al plato
+__skeet__ :four: A shooting sport in which a clay target is thrown from a trap to simulate the flight of a bird. _Skeet shooter._ :es: tiro al plato
 __skein__
 __skewer__ _v_
 __skid__ :three: _Informal_ __a__ A period of sharp decline or repeated losses. _Santa Clara ended last season on an 18-game skid, going winless in WCC play._ __b__ __skids__ A path to ruin or failure _His career hit the skids.
 Her life is now on the skids._